 Procedures

 After obtaining written informed consent, you will pick-up a sealed envelope at random containing either an intervention (as A or B) or control (C).
-You will open the envelope and pass on to the treating team.
+You will pass the envelope to the treating team and the treating team will apply the vaginal cleansing agent as per the allocated treatment in the envelope.

 Immediately prior to your elective or emergency caesarean delivery, you will receive the vaginal cleansing procedure with the allocated intervention or no intervention (Control).
 The procedure will be performed by the doctor performing the delivery once anaesthesia is given, just prior to commencing emergency or elective caesarean section.
 Hence, you will not feel anything as you already have the anaesthesia.